AbdoSadory/AbdoSadory/README.md

 </a>
 </p>

-- 🌱 I’m currently learning **NextJS Framework**

-- 🤝 I can help with **frontend development**
+- 🤝 I can help with **web development**

-- 💬 Ask me for help about **React, JS, Python, Computer Science**, plus i can be your busniess domain expert if you're working on AI projects in my former professions **(Petroleum Geology and Water Treatment)**
+- 💬 Ask me for help about **React, NodeJS, Python, Computer Science**, plus i can be your busniess domain expert if you're working on AI projects in my former professions **(Petroleum Geology and Water Treatment)**

 - 📫 How to reach me **you can find me on my linkedIn Profile: Abdelrhman EL-Sadory**